NMIMS, Mumbai which boasts of a fancy looking modern architecture, was a scene of intrusion this morning.

 Cops who were investigating the case said that the intruder, 30 year old Ravi Verma, mistook the glass facade of the institute and escalators inside to be some kind of a mall.

 The incident has once again drawn attention to the issue of commercialization of education.
 Many educationists feel that Ravi is not to be blame entirely.
-“If I had been someone visiting that institute for the first time, I would be confuse too.
+“If I had been someone visiting that institute for the first time, I would be confused too.
 Some of these even have CCD and Dominoes inside the campus.
 All they need is to start selling clothes too,” said a Senior Professor.